 What is White Ribbon Day

-White Ribbon Day is on 25 November, the United Nations International Day for the Elimination of Violence against Women.
+White Ribbon Day is on 23 November 2018 in Australia and celebrates the United Nations International Day for the Elimination of Violence against Women.

 The White Ribbon campaign was initiated by a group of Canadian men in 1991 in response to one man's massacre of fourteen women at a Montreal University in 1989.
-People from over 57 countries participate in this annual campaign at present.
+People from more than 60 countries participate in this annual campaign at present.

 The Australian White Ribbon campaign encourages men to take a stand to assert that violence against women and their children, in any form, is never acceptable.

-Moreland City Council is committed to preventing family violence.
-Council’s Preventing Family Violence in Moreland Strategy 2016-2020 acknowledges the importance of local partnerships and that addressing family violence requires a whole-of-community response to achieve long-term positive outcomes.
+Council is committed to preventing family violence.
+Council’s Preventing Family Violence in Moreland Strategy 2016-20 (PDF 1Mb) acknowledges the importance of local partnerships and that addressing family violence requires a whole-of-community response to achieve long-term positive outcomes.

 White Ribbon Day video